alec-kingsley/jotter/README.md

 ## Disclaimer

-Jotter is not yet in a usable state.
-Functions, basic units, and simple expressions seem to work fine.
-Further testing needed on distributive operations and complex unit combinations.
+Jotter is not yet ready for general use.
+It is likely to run into bugs with the software at this point in time.

 ## Usage